 You can also add an action in the Screen Editor.
-For details, see To Add an Action.
+For details, see To Configure Actions.

 You can use the Code Editor to add an action template to the graph extension or custom graph that is saved in a customization project as a Code item and currently opened in the editor.
 To do this, perform the following actions: